MiaYun98/guava-api/README.md

 When we start the website we should know the website is working We should access all the data's with api
-Profile should include name and password and the shrubId Password should be bycrpted for the safties
+Profile should include name and password and the shrubId Password should be bycrypted for the safties
+There should be seeds for the items
 ```

 ## Installation